Table of Contents

 Tip

-Mega cloud localization library configuration can be obtained from the EasyAR Developer Center.
+The Mega cloud localization library configuration can be obtained from the EasyAR Development Center.

 Mega Config Detail

-Ensure your API Key has permissions for Mega Block.
-Modify or recreate if necessary.
+Ensure that your API Key has the permissions for Mega Block and SpatialMap.
+If not, you need to make changes or recreate it.

 API Key Auth